 Kidney failure treatment can result in significant expenses for a patient.
 If a doctor fails to detect and treat early-stage kidney disease, end-stage kidney failure could result in a patient requiring:

 If you or somebody you care about is suffering from kidney failure that a doctor previously did not diagnose, seek legal assistance today.
-At the Weitz Firm, our qualified and experienced attorneys will investigate your case and work to secure any compensation you are entitled to.
+At The Weitz Firm, LLC, our qualified and experienced attorneys will investigate your case and work to secure any compensation you are entitled to.
 This can include: